suvarnak/PythonSkillDevelopmentLab/README.md

 # PythonSkillDevelopmentLab
-This repository contains the code snippets discussed while teaching "Python for Data Science" module of SDL
+This repository contains the code snippets that I discussed while teaching "Python for Data Science" module of SKills Development Lab of Third Year Engineering Syllabus of Pune University.